RomeldaB/Sonar-Simulation/README.md

 - To generate a new image, simply move the camera again and type *Space*.
 The image preview on the top left side of the scene will be changed accordingly.

 > Ray visualization
-- This fucntionality is disabled by defualt as it slows down the process of image formation.
+- This functionality is disabled by default as it slows down the process of image formation.
 - In order to be able to see the rays after they are cast, uncomment line 115 in *GenerateSonarImage.cs* script.